sheldor33/LabGenie/README.md

 6. Redeploy / reboot the app

 ### Privacy note
 Do not upload real patient reports with identifiable information to public demos.
-Use anonymized sample PDFs for interviews.